06 Safeguarding children, young people and vulnerable adults policy

 and will do this by putting young people and vulnerable adult’s right to be ‘strong, resilient and listened to ‘at the heart of all our activities.

-- The Alliance is committed to building ‘a culture of
+- The Alliance is committed to empowering

-- The Alliance is committed to responding promptly and
+- The Alliance is committed to

-- The Alliance is committed to promoting awareness of
+- The Alliance is dedicated to

 A ‘vulnerable adult’